lfit/itpol/developer-security-hygiene.md

 If you don't get any errors, then you should be good to go.
-Unmount the USB drive, distinctly label it so you don't blow it away next time you need to use a random USB drive, and put in a safe place -- but not too far away, because you'll need to use it every now and again.
+Unmount the USB drive, distinctly label it so you don't blow it away next time you need to use a random USB drive, and put in a safe place -- but not too far away, because you'll need to use it every now and again for things like adding identities, extra subkeys, or adding signatures to other people's keys.

 #### Remove the master key